 7] Install EvlWatcher

 EvlWatcher is a great tool to stop Brute Force Attacks.
 It keeps an eye on your server logs and checks if there are numbers of failed attempts with a certain IP or IPs.
 It then blocks that very IP for 2 hours lowering the pace of those attacks.
-You can even configure the application if you want to make some exceptions or increase or decrease the block time.
+You can even configure the application if you want to make exceptions or adjust the block time.
 You can download EvlWatcher from github.com.

 UPDATE: The new Allow Administrator account lockout policy setting determines whether the built-in Administrator account is subject to account lockout policy.
 Brute force attacks are one of the top three ways Windows machines are attacked today.
 To prevent further brute force attacks/attempts, Microsoft has started implementing account lockouts for Administrator accounts.
 Thus, Windows 11 now has a DEFAULT account lockout policy to mitigate RDP and other brute-force password vectors.